exomishra/kobe/code/readme.md

 # How does KOBE work?

 ## The physical picture
-The physical aspect of KOBE is explained in detail in my paper [Mishra et. al. 2020 (in prep)]().
+The physical aspect of KOBE is explained in detail in my paper [Mishra et. al. 2020](https://ui.adsabs.harvard.edu/abs/2021arXiv210512745M).
 Please see this paper for obtaining a physical understanding of how KOBE works.

 ## The computational aspect